hieuhuynh1752/hieu-magnolia-frontend-assessment/README.md

 - understand the problem
 - get to know the best approach to solve it
 - justify some of the technical concerns that I have based on the results that it gives
 - look up for possible questions (and answers) that could be asked for the next interview rounds if it happens

+The usage of AI in this project is kept under a very basic conversation without specific details, as in rationale of information security and personal expertise showcase purpose.
+The project could be done faster with proper promt engineering, but I decided to do all the coding part myself without any intervention of AI, so it does not reflect all of my skills in using AI.

 Information on the AI that I used and the conversation that I made with it:
 - Model: ChatGPT-o3